 We adopted FASB Interpretation No. 48,"Accounting for Uncertainty in Income Taxes- an interpretation of FASB Statement No. 109, Accounting for Income Taxes," (FIN 48) on April 30, 2007.
 Under FIN 48 we must recognize the tax impact from an uncertain tax position only if it is more likely than not that the tax position will be sustained on examination by the taxing authorities, based on the technical merits of the position.
 The tax impact recognized in the financial statements from such a position is measured based on the largest benefit that has a greater than 50% likelihood of being realized upon ultimate resolution.
 Penalties and interest related to uncertain tax positions are recorded as tax expense.
-Significant judgment is required in the identification of uncertain tax positions and in the estimation of penalties and interest on uncertain tax positions.
+Significant judgment is required in the identification of uncertain tax positions.